What is effective altruism?

 This means that by thinking carefully about the best ways to help, we can do far more to tackle the world’s biggest problems.

-Effective altruism was formalized by scholars at Oxford University, but has now spread around the world, and is being applied by tens of thousands of people in more than 70 countries.
+Effective altruism was formalized by scholars at Oxford University, but has now spread around the world, and is being applied by tens of thousands of people in more than 70 countries.1

 People inspired by effective altruism have worked on projects that range from funding the distribution of 200 million malaria nets, to academic research on the future of AI, to campaigning for policies to prevent the next pandemic.

 They’re not united by any particular solution to the world’s problems, but by a way of thinking.
+They try to find unusually good ways of helping, such that a given amount of effort goes an unusually long way.
 Here are some examples of what they've done so far, followed by the values that unite them:

 What are some examples of effective altruism in practice?